Open-Science-Training-Handbook/Open-Science-Training-Handbook_EN/02OpenScienceBasics/12OpenAdvocacy.md

 Main goals of advocacy program:

-* to increase awareness among influential groups and the public;
+* to increase awareness among influential groups and the public

 * to reduce stigma and fear